alexshtf/alexshtf.github.io/_posts/2026-05-30-Spectrum-Moreau.md

 We see that we are just computing a sum of a _window_ of two (out of five) eigenvalues.
 As we get closer to the "kink" there is more need for smoothing, and the weights of both eigenvalues are almost identical - we see both get a similarly gray color.
 But farther away from the kink, we are almost exclusively assigning all of the weight to $$\lambda_3$$.
 The simplex projection trick automatically discovers the right weights, without us having to do the guess-work.
 The power of convex analysis!

-So now we're ready to implement it in PyTorch and train a model.
-We shall even exploit the fact that it's just a window.
-The reason is that for the gradients we will be computing a weighted sum of eigen-_vectors_, and we would like to avoid summing up vectors whose weight is zero, for efficiency.
+So now comes the part where the math has to pay rent.
+The smoothing looks nice on a one-dimensional plot, but our actual goal is training.
+For that, the smoothed eigenvalue has to become a PyTorch operation, with a forward pass, a backward pass, and enough respect for symmetry conventions not to quietly lie to us.

+The good news is that the derivation already told us what the backward pass should look like: not just one matrix $$\boldsymbol v_k \boldsymbol v_k^T$$, but a weighted sum of matrices $$\boldsymbol v_j \boldsymbol v_j^T$$ coming from nearby eigenvalues.
+The weights are exactly the capped-simplex weights we just plotted.

-# $$k$$-th smallest eigenvector in PyTorch
+# A smoothed eigenvalue in PyTorch

-For PyTorch we will need to re-write a pytorch variant of all our NumPy functions.
-So here is almost an exact copy of the function that computes the coefficients of the piece-wise linear equation we use to project onto the simplex.
-Nothing special, just the same function with a slightly different PyTorch syntax:
+For PyTorch we will need to re-write a PyTorch variant of all our NumPy functions.
+Luckily, this part contains no new math - the only strange object in this post is the idea, not the syntax.
+We begin with almost an exact copy of the function that computes the coefficients of the piece-wise linear equation we use to project onto the simplex:

 ```python
 import torch